Online learning vs face to face training

 Opportunities: The opportunities blended digital learning presents are wasted if your learning is a ‘one size fits all’ experience that doesn’t recognize the individual.
-Crucially, best practice blended learning is not the content of a face-to-face slide deck hosted online.
-A non-interactive reading experience is also not making the most of the tools at your disposal and risks losing engagement from learners.
+It’s time we adopt a more modern blend – which is where flexible blended learning comes in.